irfan-qasim/odin-recipes/README.md

 <br>

 ## Final Words
 My name is Irfan Qasim and I enjoyed a lot while making my first website.
-Please give me feedback at  webdevirfan@gmail.com about my first website.
-How do you like my first website.
+I am learning web development course from ['The Odin Project'](https://www.theodinproject.com/).
+Please give me feedback at  webdevirfan@gmail.com about my first project.
+How do you like my first website?